tmaringgele/CausalBoundingEngine/docs/source/index.rst

 |

 CausalBoundingEngine is a modular Python package for comparing and applying causal bounding algorithms.
-It provides a unified interface for computing bounds on causal effects in scenarios with unmeasured confounding and instrumental variables.
+It provides a unified interface for computing bounds on causal effects in scenarios with unmeasured confounding.

 .. image:: https://img.shields.io/pypi/v/causalboundingengine.svg
    :target: https://pypi.org/project/causalboundingengine/